• Best of Web

 In his first 18 months in office, Milei eliminated half of the central government’s cabinet departments.
 He cut the public payroll by tens of thousands, allowing for both tax reduction and private sector growth.
 The chronic budget deficit is now gone, and the budget runs a surplus.
 The inflation rate, one of the highest in the world barely two years ago, is now one-tenth of what it was.

 Rent controls under the previous regime of socialist “planners” caused massive shortages.
-Milei got rid of the controls and now Buenos Aires boasts falling rents and new properties coming onto the market every quarter.
+Milei got rid of the controls and now Buenos Aires boasts falling rents (in real terms) and new properties coming onto the market every quarter.

 The nation’s poverty rate was sky-high in 2023.
 Today it is lower than when Milei took office.
-The economy, previously in chronic recession, is now growing at an astonishing 6 to 7 percent.
+The economy, previously in chronic recession, is now growing at an astonishing 4 to 6 percent.
 Polls show that Javier Milei is one of the most popular presidents in the world.

 The Argentine economic miracle is unfolding before our very eyes.
 Perhaps “miracle” isn’t the proper term, however, because that suggests the transformation defies the rules of nature or the laws of economics.
 It really doesn’t.
 It is simply what happens when coercive, vote-buying, Big Brother government gets out the way, keeps the peace, and otherwise leaves people alone.